OCA/purchase-workflow/product_by_supplier/README.rst

 Product by supplier info
 ========================

-This module categorizes each product item by supplier.It allows for users to be able to view a compiled list of products supplied by the supplier.
+This module categorizes each product item by supplier.
+It allows for users to be able to view a compiled list of products supplied by the supplier.
+This information is the corresponding to the supplier list on each product.

 Users can also directly add new products to the supplier's list.